ManvishK7122/Data-Job-Salary-Analysis/README.md

 - From the tables above, the statement is still true that on-site and fully remote roles at medium and larged sized companies tend to issue the highest average salary across the job types.

+## Conclusions

+### Summary/EDA insights

+- Across our 3 job roles, the distribution of employees within each size of company is heavily skewed towards **Medium** sized companies.
+- When looking at the distribution of employees across the different levels of experience, the majority of employees are primarily senior level positions and mid/intermediate level after.
+- When looking at Harvards statement towards the demand of